LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

   underlying :ref:`mathematics <Mathematics>` used within the ARKode family of solvers.

-* We follow this with overview of how the source code for ARKode is :ref:`organized <Organization>`.
+* We follow this with an overview of how the source code for ARKode is :ref:`organized <Organization>`.

-* The largest section follows, providing a full account of ARKode's ARKStep module user interface, including a description of all user-accessible functions and outlines for usage in serial and parallel applications.
+* The largest section follows, providing a full account of the ARKStep module user interface, including a description of all user-accessible functions and outlines for usage in serial and parallel applications.
 Since ARKode is written in C, we first